NooredeenAjaj/Home-Safety-Monitoring/README.md

 The temperature measurement, the Temperatursensor NTC was choosen, The reason is that it has a larger range.
 Its measurement range is sufficient for this project, with temperature accuracy from -55°C to +125°C.see [datasheet](https://www.electrokit.com/uploads/productfile/41015/41015732_-_Analog_Temperature_Sensor.pdf). and see the [userguide ](https://www.electrokit.com/uploads/productfile/41015/41015732_-_Analog_Temperature_Sensor.pdf)

-in order to measure the lighting in the room , we will use a Light sensor.
+In order to measure the lighting in the room , we will use a Light sensor.
 It can be used as a simple light sensor where the amount of light determines the output signal.
 It can be directly connected to an analog input on a microcontroller. see [datasheet](https://www.electrokit.com/uploads/productfile/41015/41015727_-_Photoresistor_Module.pdf).
 And see hte[ userguide](https://www.electrokit.com/uploads/productfile/41015/41015727_-_Photoresistor_Module.pdf)

 A Hall effect sensor for detecting magnetism.
 The sensor's output remains high as long as it is not in proximity to a magnet, and it pulls the output low when exposed to a magnetic field above a certain threshold. this sensor will  be placed nere by the door with a  magnet. see [datasheet](https://www.electrokit.com/uploads/productfile/41015/41015730_A314x-Datasheet.pdf) and the [user guide](https://www.electrokit.com/uploads/productfile/41015/41015730_-_Digital_Halleffect_Sensor.pdf).